Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/properties/geometry.rst

 and enter its name in the *Bevel Object* field of the first curve (*Curve* tab).
 We now have a pipe.
 Add a third curve while in *Object Mode* and call it "TaperCurve".
-Adjust the left control-point by raising it up about 5 units.
+Adjust the left control point by raising it up about 5 units.

 Now return to the Object tab,
 and edit the first curve's *Taper Object* field in the Geometry panel to reference the new taper curve